Egg throwing contest claims centuries-old tradition

 Drawing hundreds of competitors and cheering spectators, it's a messy game claiming a 700-year history and egg-streme puns.

 Teams of two align on the grass to try to throw and catch eggs without breaking the shell.
-Starting at 10 meters (11 yards) apart, the "tosser" throws an egg to a teammate, the "catcher".
+Starting at 10 metres (11 yards) apart, the "tosser" throws an egg to a teamate, the "catcher".
 After each successful catch they spread further apart.

 The winning team is the one that completes a catch with no breakage over the furthest distance.
 This year it's Richard Gutsell and Michael Speakman.